The Schools of Peace in Latin America

 In the last few years the very frail economy in Latin America has left large groups of the population and entire areas of the continent socially and economically backward.
-This is a serious social crisis, and it is young people who have suffered the most.
-News reports about sexual tourism, exploitation and abuse of minors make clear that children need more protections from society.
-The poorest children, such as orphans and children from broken families, are the the most vulnerable, and they easily fall prey to the most heinous crimes - child prostitution, slavery, and organ trafficking.
+The youngsters are those suffering the most from this serious social crisis.
+News reports about sexual tourism, exploitation and abuse of minors are making clear that children need more protections from society.
+The poorest children, such as orphans and children from ubrupt families, are the the most vulnerable one as they easily fall prey to the most violent crimes - child prostitution, slavery, and organ trafficking.

-In El Salvador, Argentina, Bolivia, Guatemala, Mexico and elsewhere, the 'escuelitas' welcome children who need protection and support.
-The "escuelitas" fight the very high dropout rate and the forces that push the most disadvantaged children to the margins of society; their very presence represents a real defense of young people, and offers them a way to escape child labor and determine their own future.
+In El Salvador, Argentina, Bolivia, Guatemala, Mexico and elsewhere, the "escuelitas" are welcoming children in need of protection and support.
+The "escuelitas" are working against the high dropout rate and provide active support to the most disadvantaged children at the side of society.
+The very existence of the Schools of Peace represents a real protection for young people: they offer ways to avoid early child labor and the strenght to determine their own future.